2014 Abbe Ranch USEA Riding Clinic

 Note: NO DOGS ALLOWED EVER, not even in your car!

 Clinic Instructors: Laura Backus, Larkspur, CO; Rochelle Costanza, Franktown, CO; Lori Hoos, Franklin, TN; Tom Ordway, Princeton, ID; Karen Paul, Parker, CO; Deeda Randle, Cheyenne, WY; Melinda Weatherford, Fort Collins, CO.
-Some instructors will teach 2 days, some will teach 4 days.
+Some instructors may teach 2 days, some may teach 4 days.